 What first comes to your mind when you think of gold?
 Do you picture a vault with gold bars piled one on top of the other, or a plethora of gold coins and jewelry?
-Do you picture a blockchain with digital gold transactions there?
+Do you picture a blockchain with digital gold transactions ?
 To each their own, but the question of whether owning digital gold is the same as having a physical one bothers many investors.

 So, let’s discuss the pros and cons of investing in physical gold as well as digital gold.